 11) Major online retailers begin accepting cryptocurrencies and stablecoins

-12) Stablecoins begin to get integrated into payment platforms like Stripe, Shopify, and Bolt
+12) Stablecoins begin to get integrated into payment systems like Visa, Stripe, Shopify, and Bolt

 13) New treasury and SEC tasked with heavily regulating cryptocurrencies at the federal level as resources and regulation vastly expanded after likely Blue Congressional sweep